wix-incubator/wix-rest-docs/all/guides/bookings---bookings-service/API Overview.md

 - **Member**: Someone who is registered as a member in the Wix site.
 - **Owner**: The Wix site owner (who has Wix Bookings installed).
 - **Slot**: An available period of time in a schedule that can be booked by a customer.
 While this includes existing sessions that are available for booking, it can also represent a period of time that can be booked based on the availability of a resource (e.g., a barber with appointments of 30 minutes each that are open for booking every weekday between 8:00 - 17:00).
 These slots are calculated by the constraints of the schedule.
-- **[Wix Pricing Plans](https://support.wix.com/en/article/about-pricing-plans)**: A pre-paid bundle of services or membership including access to certain services.
+- **[Wix Paid Plans](https://support.wix.com/en/article/about-pricing-plans)**: A pre-paid bundle of services or membership including access to certain services.
 Access a member's pricing plans by calling the [Checkout Options](https://dev.wix.com/api/rest/wix-bookings/checkout-options/checkout-options) endpoint with the member's contact ID.

 ## Bookings Statuses
 Each booking has a status.
 Statuses include: